Yokohama: Opening of the Treaty Port (1859–1868)

-Meiji and Taisho Periods (1868–1923)
+Meiji and Taisho eras (1868–1923)

 After the Meiji Restoration of 1868, the port was developed for trading silk, the main trading partner being Great Britain.
 Western influence and technological transfer contributed to the establishment of Japan's first daily newspaper (1870), first gas-powered street lamps (1872) and Japan's first railway constructed in the same year to connect Yokohama to Shinagawa and Shinbashi in Tokyo.
 In 1872 Jules Verne portrayed Yokohama, which he had never visited, in an episode of his widely read novel Around the World in Eighty Days, capturing the atmosphere of the fast-developing, internationally oriented Japanese city.

 In 1887, a British merchant, Samuel Cocking, built the city's first power plant.
 At first for his own use, this coal power plant became the basis for the Yokohama Cooperative Electric Light Company.
 The city was officially incorporated on April 1, 1889.
 By the time the extraterritoriality of foreigner areas was abolished in 1899, Yokohama was the most international city in Japan, with foreigner areas stretching from Kannai to the Bluff area and the large Yokohama Chinatown.

 The early 20th century was marked by rapid growth of industry.
 Entrepreneurs built factories along reclaimed land to the north of the city toward Kawasaki, which eventually grew to be the Keihin Industrial Area.
 The growth of Japanese industry brought affluence, and many wealthy trading families constructed sprawling residences there, while the rapid influx of population from Japan and Korea also led to the formation of Kojiki-Yato, then the largest slum in Japan.

-Great Kantō earthquake and the Second World War (1923–1945)
+Great Kantō earthquake and World War II (1923–1945)

 Much of Yokohama was destroyed on September 1, 1923, by the Great Kantō earthquake.
 The Yokohama police reported casualties at 30,771 dead and 47,908 injured, out of a pre-earthquake population of 434,170.
 Fuelled by rumors of rebellion and sabotage, vigilante mobs thereupon murdered many Koreans in the Kojiki-yato slum.
 Many people believed that Koreans used black magic to cause the earthquake.
-Martial law was in place until November 19.
+Martial law was in place until November 19, 1923.
 Rubble from the quake was used to reclaim land for parks, the most famous being the Yamashita Park on the waterfront which opened in 1930.

 Yokohama was rebuilt, only to be destroyed again by U.S. air raids during World War II.
 The first bombing was in the April 18, 1942 Doolittle Raid.
 An estimated 7,000–8,000 people were killed in a single morning on May 29, 1945, in what is now known as the Great Yokohama Air Raid, when B-29s firebombed the city and in just one hour and nine minutes, reducing 42% of it to rubble.